Hamsters are bizzare little animals, but make for excellent pets due to their inquisitive and enthusiastic (plus, very cute) behaviour.

 She was a moody and unfriendly little git, taking to nipping (a characteristic of dwarf hamsters) and singularly refused to take any food off us during her time on Earth.

 But she was still cool.
-Check out the many emotions of Beans in this old post!
+Check out the many emotions of Beans the hamster in this old post!

 We turned to Syrian hamsters after Beans, with Boris being a lovely little lady (we named her Boris thinking she was a man).